rotators/Fo1in2/Fallout2/Fallout1in2/mods/InventoryAPcosts/README.md

 - Reduces inventory opening cost to 0 action points.
 - Doing anything in the inventory costs 2 action points.
 - Limits the Quick Pockets perk to 1 rank.
-- Works with any other Fallout 2 mod.
+- Works with any other FALLOUT 2 mod.

-This script is based on the AP costs mod for fallout 2 by phobos2077: https://github.com/phobos2077/sfall/tree/master/artifacts/example_mods/APcosts/
+This script is based on the AP costs mod for FALLOUT 2 by phobos2077: https://github.com/phobos2077/sfall/tree/master/artifacts/example_mods/APcosts/

 ### Installation